shiwanvir/vue-crash-2024/README.md

 # Vue Jobs Project (YouTube)

-This is the jobs listing project from the [YouTube crash course](https://www.youtube.com/watch?v=VeNfHj6MhgA).
+This is a job listing project built using Vue.js and Tailwind CSS.

 <img src="public/screen.png" />